 If the same has to happen in the direct plan, cutting 1% commission would have earned you Rs.
 1 Crore.

 It is established that the expense ratio is a deciding factor in the kind of returns you earn on mutual funds.

-Regular plans have higher expense ratio as they deduct investment advisor commission from your investment.
-Direct plans have a lower expense ratio and higher returns, but the risk of investment completely lays with your talent and dexterity in mutual funds management.
+Regular plans have a higher expense ratio as they deduct investment advisor commission from your investment.
+Direct plans have a lower expense ratio and higher returns, but the risk of investment completely lies with your talent and dexterity in mutual funds management.

 It can be easier to buy a regular plan than buying a direct plan yourself, but over a longer-term period, this will pay you a much higher dividend.
 A new or inexperienced investor is advised to go for the regular plan and a scholarly investor can always earn higher returns by investing in direct MFs.

 As an investor, it’s you who needs to make the choice and remember two rules:

 Disclaimer: The views expressed here are of the author and do not reflect those of Groww.